 - Tracking Pixels often don’t fire or fire several times if you use omnichannel marketing strategy to the same conversion page

-- Pixels can be blocked by Safari, Mozilla and other adblocking tools
+- Pixels can be blocked by Safari, Mozilla, and other adblocking tools

 Again, it can be a good tool for your first ad campaign, but if you have a complex sales funnel, work with several paid marketing channels or combine organic and paid traffic, analyzing your campaign without a reliable ad tracker can be a big strategic miscalculation.
 It’s almost impossible to track the effectiveness of all your marketing channels correctly and get the whole picture of your user’s actions and their characteristics.
-Therefore, we suggest not losing money and time and go to the tracker setup.
+Therefore, we suggest not losing money and time and going to the tracker setup.

-Another issue tracker can help you solve is verification of third-party domains.
+Another issue tracker can help you solve is the verification of third-party domains.
 At RedTrack.io we found a way to help you verify domains with ease and keep running your ads.
 If you want to learn more about this topic, be sure to watch our latest stream on YouTube.